tensorleap/tensorleap/examples/armbench_segmentation/README.md

 One of our dataset splits is unlabeled data.
 Labeling data is an expensive process, and we aim to choose the minimal subset of unlabeled images to label.
 <br>
 We can look at areas in which the model tends to fail and choose to label new data only in those regions of the latent space
-> **Example**: The blue rectangles mark areas in wich the model tend to perform well and there is no point adding new similar samples.
+> **Example**: The blue rectangles mark areas in which the model tends to perform well and there is no point adding new similar samples.
 <br>
 > We would prefer to label new samples in the areas marked by the red rectangle in which the loss is relatively high (larger dots)
 <br>